 Granted, there are a couple of sizable differences between Plato’s Cave and our e-Cave.
 Most important, we can choose our cave.
 If we only want to hear one kind of voice and see one particular set of shadows, we can do that.
 And it can be very comforting when all the shadows and voices surrounding us are exactly what we want to see and hear.
 Who’d blame us for never leaving, am I right?
 This, of course, is the path to denying reality, to the Echo Chamber, to a pure world of Confirmation Bias.
 This is where I should point out that ‘reality TV’ is actually NOT real.
 But you knew that, right?

-The second big difference between us and our Greek progenitors is there are a heck of a lot more shadows and voices in our caves.
+The second big difference between us and Those Old Greek Guys is that there are a heckuva lot more shadows and voices in our caves.
 So many we oftentimes can’t even figure out what the shadows represent.
 The echoing voices are so insistent and so unceasing we just give up trying to distinguish them.

-So the moral of today’s lesson is… come out of the cave now and again, even for just a little while.
+So the moral of today’s lesson is… come out of the cave.
 Your eyes will adjust, I promise.
 Besides, we have way cooler shades and better footwear than the ancient Greeks.